AqwamCreates/DataPredict-Neural/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 * Weight blocks: Holds the weights for our neural network.

-* Transformation blocks: Change the shape of our tensors without modifying the values.
+* Shape transformation blocks: Change the shape of our tensors without modifying the values.

 ## Setting Up The Weights